Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-UsingCommandline-Linux64.md

 ## Setting up and starting Cuis 64 bits using a command line

 These are instructions for setting up Cuis in the 64 bits Spur flavor, on Linux on x86-64 computers using the command line.
 If you are familiar with Git, please see [Getting started using Git Bash](GettingStarted-UsingGitAndCommandline-Linux64.md).
+If you are not on x86-64, see [Setting up and starting Cuis using a command line](GettingStarted-UsingCommandline.md).

 If you want to contribute back to the community, you might subscribe to the Cuis mail list at http://cuis-smalltalk.org/mailman/listinfo/cuis-dev_cuis-smalltalk.org , and email your code there.